40 Ways to Slash Your Risk of Osteoporosis

 “Bones are constantly undergoing a complex process of breaking down and being built back up, and smoking affects this process in many ways,” Dr. Laude says.
 “It decreases bone-protecting estrogen for both men and women, and decreases absorption of calcium.”
 Dr. Abelson says every effort should be made to stop completely to reduce osteoporosis risk—here are the 23 best ways to quit smoking.

 Although very moderate amounts of alcohol have been shown to help bone density, too much alcohol prevents your body from absorbing calcium properly.
 Plus, “very high levels of alcohol intake on a regular basis can damage the liver, directly impacting vitamin D activation in the body,” Palinski-Wade says.
 Dr. Abelson advises avoiding alcohol intake more than one drink a day for women and two for men.

 Depression causes your body to produce cortisol, a stress-related hormone that saps minerals from bones.
-One study showed that women with clinical depression had lower bone density in their hips and spines.
-But, antidepressants like Prozac and Cymbalta have also been linked with decreased bone mineral density and increased risk of fractures, says Dr. Lee.
+According to Dr. Lee, antidepressants have been linked with decreased bone mineral density and increased risk of fractures.
 So talk to your doctor to figure out how best to manage your condition.
-Find out the signs you could have high-functioning depression.

 Get with the program